👋 Greetings! Let me give you a quick primer about me, and what you can find on this site.

-Lived in Vancouver, Kyoto, Kingston, Nagoya, and Kelowna.
-Travelled throughout Asia, from Far East to Far West.
+Lived in Vancouver, Kyoto, Kingston (Ontario), Nagoya, and Kelowna.
+Traveled throughout Asia, from Far East to Far West.

 Schooled at UBC, Rits, RMC, and a little at INSEAD.
 You can read some of my academic work on Scribd or Academia.edu.
 I have a couple of published works including a couple of chapters in a book on military theory.

 Worked in education, public relations and tech sectors.
 Spent 5 years at Apple and then 10 in startups.
 Based on this experience in the tech industry, I have mentored at many events, and even taught digital ethics and entrepreneurship at the University of British Columbia Okanagan.

 Professionally I have done everything from web strategy, PR, brand consulting, workflow consulting, information management, UX, and ran a tech department, and generally doing business operations.
 I have made many websites and consulted on many more.
 Years ago I produced the Lining Things Up podcast, and interview of tech people in Western Canada (and Japan!).